paolobenve/myphotoshare/doc/Features-3.4.md

 ## Browse the media the way you want

-MyPhotoShare allows you to browser the media by album, by date or by location if the photos are geotagged.
+MyPhotoShare allows you to browse the media by album, by date or by location if the photos are geotagged.

 * MyPhotoShare extracts date information and other metadata from pictures' EXIF and sorts your photos by year, month and and day.